|ruby -v:||ruby 2.1.0dev (2013-03-28 trunk 39971) [x86_64-darwin11.4.2]||Backport:|

 Perhaps OpenSSL::PKCS7::SignerInfo.name should be considered for removal since the method name is misleading.

-#2 Updated by Joseph Coyle about 1 year ago
+#2 Updated by Joseph Coyle almost 2 years ago

 Because of this bug I have been looking at why it is so difficult to get useful identifying info for pkcs7 signers.
 I see that OpenSSL provides a utility function to extract a certificate from a pkcs7 message corresponding to a supplied signer info struct called PKCS7_cert_from_signer_info.

 Unfortunately due to OpenSSL closely following the pkcs7 data structures SignerInfo structs do not appear to contain the certificate or name of the signing certificate.
 Because of this PKCS7_cert_from_signer_info requires both a pkcs7 message and a signerInfo struct to provide the signer certificates.

 However if we wish to follow the design decisions of OpenSSL it is fairly easy to construct a utility method for OpenSSL::PKCS7 that takes a SignerInfo object and outputs the corresponding certificate.
 I have written a basic demonstration in this commit: https://github.com/Jacob640/ruby/commit/10e5f0b74cd08ee23f2b6643a7f86a6dbec857c1